 If you get the taxi to pick you up from around the corner or down the road instead, they'll have no way of knowing which house you've just left empty.

-Get contents insurance
+Get contents insurance for expensive electronics

 We know it sounds like a drag, especially when you have so many other student bills to pay, but getting contents insurance is an investment that will pay off in the long run.

-If you're in halls, you might have contents insurance thrown in with your rent, but usually this only covers limited items and they have to be in your room when they're stolen (not communal areas).
+If you're in halls, you might have contents insurance thrown in with your rent, but usually, this only covers limited items and they have to be in your room when they're stolen (not communal areas).

 It's also worth checking whether your parents' contents insurance will cover you at uni too.

-If you're not covered, don't panic, we know exactly how you can get cheap student contents insurance.
+If you're not covered, don't panic – we know exactly how you can get cheap student contents insurance.